FrançaisEnglishEspañolItalianoDeutschPortuguêsNederlandsPolski

 Report EBITDA.
 Full stop.
 Here’s why:

 SaaS is asset-light.
 You don’t own factories or fleets.
-Depreciation and amortization are negligible for most indie SaaS businesses — maybe a laptop, maybe some capitalized dev costs.
-The difference between your EBIT and EBITDA is probably <5% of revenue.
+Depreciation and amortization are negligible for most indie SaaS businesses, maybe a laptop, maybe some capitalized dev costs.
+The ebit vs ebitda gap is probably <5% of revenue.

 Investors already think in EBITDA multiples.
 When an acquirer says “we’ll pay 5x,” they mean 5x EBITDA.
 Showing up with EBIT numbers just creates friction and makes you look like you don’t know the language.